Pilot source entry - manual review required Equine Ophthalmology Manual review

 A corneal ulcer can change medication safety and urgency; do not treat every squinting eye as simple conjunctivitis.

-Repeated painful episodes with miosis and flare are a classic equine pattern with long-term vision risk.
+Repeated painful episodes with miosis and flare are a classic equine pattern with long-term vision risk; Leptospira is the named high-yield association.

 Calling glaucoma a routine cloudy eye